fmeirinhos/JuliaSeminar/README.md

 * Install the latest, stable, [Julia release](https://julialang.org/downloads/)

 ### References
-The contents of this seminar were greatly inspired by other incredible workshops by
+The contents of this seminar were inspired by other incredible workshops by
   - [Carsten Bauer](https://github.com/crstnbr)
   - [George Datseris](https://github.com/Datseris)

-as well as the offical Julia documention and various Discourse, Reddit and StackOverflow discussions.
+as well as the offical Julia documention, JuliaCon presentations and various Discourse, Reddit and StackOverflow discussions.